Housing & Home Furnishings (304)

 Apply previously learned skills to residential and commercial design problems.
 Develop a design concept, apply design principles, and present a project.
 Enhance portfolio through class projects.

-Prerequisites: (304-110 with a minimum grade of C or 304-126 with a minimum grade of C or 304-134 with a minimum grade of C) and (304-120 with a minimum grade of C or 304-127 (may be taken concurrently) with a minimum grade of C) and (304-112 with a minimum grade of C)
+Prerequisites: (304-110 with a minimum grade of C or 304-126 with a minimum grade of C or 304-134 with a minimum grade of C) or (304-120 with a minimum grade of C or 304-127 (may be taken concurrently) with a minimum grade of C) and (304-112 with a minimum grade of C)

 See sections of this course